Primary

 Also targets: Glutes, Hamstrings

-Want Leg Press in your program?
+See where Leg Press fits in your weekly plan

 Sit in the leg press machine with back flat against the pad.